 We really like this video of the light reflecting off doppel’s clear top motor:

-It’s been a long time coming but we’re finally there!
-We’ve already started manufacturing the bases, black straps, gaskets, black tops, and the packaging - with white tops, straps and electronics starting imminently.
+At the end of February we started manufacturing the bases, black straps, gaskets, black tops, and the packaging - with white tops, straps and electronics starting imminently.
 So far everything is going well!
 We haven’t got pictures yet but Nell and Andreas are back in China very soon and we can’t wait to share everything that’s happening.

 doppel featured in Eureka!
 Magazine